AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 If you wish to leverage more insights with this new feature to optimize your digital experiences effortlessly, please see here (link to Row 99). -->

-## Cómo se utilizan los datos del servicio de monitorización de uso real {#how-rum-service-data-is-being-used}
+## Uso de los datos del servicio de monitorización de uso real {#how-rum-service-data-is-being-used}

 Los datos de RUM son beneficiosos para los siguientes propósitos: